PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 In the [white paper](https://www.sas.com/content/dam/SAS/en_us/doc/whitepaper1/infrastructure-credit-risk-model-development-108925.pdf){:target="_blank"} , SAS acurately summarizes the problems:
 > issues with the activities that occur before and after modeling, such as accessing data, data cleansing, getting business buy-in, recoding models, validating models, creating documentation, producing audit reports, implementing models, and other operational activities.
 As a result, the entire analytics and modeling process is slow and difficult.

-The pain is correctly identified.
+The **pain is correctly identified**.

-But the solution is not working out well everywhere.
+But unfortunately the solution is not working out well everywhere.

 In-house solution advantages can be realized only if the **people in-the-house** are working together and not working separately.